Methodology

 - Crimes that can result from data point combinations with different lengths were given proportional values to the number of data points.

-If the selected data points matched 50% or more (but less than 100%) of the combination of a specific crime, one-tenth of cyberthreat points, but not smaller than 1, it was added to the overall threat value.
+If the selected data points matched 50% or more (but less than 100%) of the combination of a specific crime, one-tenth of the cyberthreat points, but not smaller than 1, it was added to the overall threat value.
 Crime number with a match less than 100% is limited to three crimes with the biggest threat.

-If the selected data points matched 100% of the combination of a specific crime, cyberthreat points, assigned to the crime according to the methodology above, were added to the overall threat value.
+If the selected data points matched 100% of the combination of a specific crime, cyberthreat points assigned to the crime according to the methodology above were added to the overall threat value.

-The probability of becoming a victim of a specific cybercrime was measured by comparing the number of specific cybercrime events to the whole number of cases possible.
+The probability of becoming a victim of a specific cybercrime was measured by comparing the number of specific cybercrime events to the total number of cases possible.
 The probability was expressed in % to fit the scale where the highest probability is equal to 100%.
-Range 0-20% is considered as very low, 20-40% - low, 40-60% - medium, 60-80% - high, 80-100% - very high probability.
+Range 0-20% is considered as very low, 20-40% — low, 40-60% — medium, 60-80% — high, 80-100% — very high probability.

 Sources:

 Federal Bureau of Investigation Internet Crime Complaint Center.
-(2015-2021)
+(2015-2024)